 Are Termites Active in the Winter?

-Although the overall mild winter we’re experiencing here in the state of Virginia may very well be affecting activity of termites, they DO remain active year round – even in cold winters.
+Termites DO remain active year round – even in cold winters.
 Cold temperatures bring some changes in the daily routine of subterranean termite colonies.
 In cooler climates, subterranean termites typically move deeper into the ground during the cold season to access the warmth they need to survive.
 Foraging tunnels may be somewhat deeper for those species that travel near the soil surface, and food sources that are exposed to cold temperatures may be abandoned.
 While subterranean workers will forage closer to their nests during the winter, they will remain active (although likely not quite as active as during warmer months).
+Our state certainly experiences a winter termite threat.

 Finding termites in the winter time inside your home is possible.
 Subterranean and drywood termites that have found shelter and food in your home’s foundation and walls will not be as affected by cold outdoor temperatures.
 While most termites remain active during the winter, it is unlikely that you will see swarming termites between December and February, except in more tropical areas of the country like Florida where temperatures inside or outside homes can reach 70 degrees or higher.